 As far as dieting goes, a combination of willpower and MyFitnessPal will see you shedding that Christmas fat in no time.
 MyFitnessPal’s calorie counter and diet tracker is a great app for keeping an eye on what you’re eating, and comes with a large list of foods (the app boasts over 3,000,000 different kinds) and their average energy content.
 Get into the habit of using this beyond the post-New Year’s detox, and you might not have to diet again.

-The FitBit Flex: a pedometer that syncs to your smartphone and you can wear on your wrist.
 If you love technology and need an excuse to splash out on a new gadget, then smartwatches are great for getting fit.
 Sony’s SmartWatch 2 is an ingenious device that’ll allow you to keep up to date while liberating your hands from your phone, so if you find yourself worried about missing business emails while working out, then this is perfect.

 The Samsung Galaxy Gear offers a bit more functionality, including voice controls and some great fitness features like a pedometer.
 Unfortunately, this is one area iOS users are left out in the cold - at least until Apple release a smartwatch of their own.

 But there are other, more specialised offerings.
 While not quite smartwatches, the quaintly-titled FitBit range of activity trackers are great for people who want to better understand their bodies needs, tracking everything from your sleep cycles, your food, and the calories you’ve burned.
 It doesn’t work with all devices, but if you’ve got an iPhone, you’re in luck - unlike Samsung and Sony’s offerings, Fitbit’s gadgets are compatible with all Apple handsets.

 How do you keep fit with your devices?
 Let us know in the comments.